recannon/Observability_finder/README.md

 * A pdf of nightly elevation charts and summary tables for all objects visible (to do)
 * A pdf with summary charts to show how the observability and target properties change over the course of the full semester (to do)

+The documentation can be found at [pyObsFind documentation](https://pyobsfind.readthedocs.io/en/latest/index.html).

 [![Made at Code Astro](https://img.shields.io/badge/Made%20at-Code/Astro-blueviolet.svg)](https://semaphorep.github.io/codeastro/)
 [![DOI](https://zenodo.org/badge/1031821874.svg)](https://doi.org/10.5281/zenodo.16754829)